Cnut's invasion of England: Treaty of Olney

+Edmund died on the 30th of November, within weeks of the arrangement.
+Contemporary sources do not give a cause of death, some suggest he succumbed to wounds received in battle.
+Adam of Bremen writing c.
+1080 claims Edmund was poisoned, while William of Malmesbury writing c.
+1140 claims the cause of his death is unknown, but brings up a “rumor” that he was assassinated while sitting on a toilet.

+Aftermath

+With the death of Edmund Ironside, Cnut became the sole ruler of England.
+He exiled Edmund’s 2 baby boys to Sweden, to be killed by King Olöf Skotkonung, but he secretly spared their lives and sent them to the Kiev, where his daughter was queen there.

+Cnut rewarded his commanders with lands, Thorkell received East Anglia, Eirikr Northumbria, and Eadric Mercia, however he was later beheaded by orders of Cnut on Christmas Day of 1017.

-Following his defeat, Edmund was forced to sign a treaty with Canute.
-By this treaty, all of England except Wessex would be controlled by Canute and when one of the kings should die the other would take all of England, that king's son being the heir to the throne.
-After Edmund's death on 30 November, Canute built a church, chapel or holy site after winning the battle to commemorate the soldiers who died in battle.
+Cnut built a church, chapel or holy site near the field of assandun to commemorate the soldiers who died in battle.
 A few years later in 1020 the completion took place of the memorial church known as Ashingdon Minster, on the hill next to the presumed site of the battle in Ashingdon.
 The church still stands to this day.
-Canute attended the dedication of Ashingdon Minster with his bishops and appointed his personal priest, Stigand, to be priest there.
+Cnut attended the dedication of Ashingdon Minster with his bishops and appointed his personal priest, Stigand, to be priest there.
 The church is now dedicated to Saint Andrew but is believed previously to have been dedicated to Saint Michael, who was considered a military saint: churches dedicated to him are frequently located on a hill.